 In the beginning

-icddr,b introduced the KMC ward in 2007 as part of its maternal, neonatal and child health project to minimise neonatal mortality in the region.
+KMC was first introduced into Bangladesh by Lamb Hospital in Dinajpur, Bangladesh in the late 1990s.
+Subsequently, icddr,b medical officers received training at Uong Bi Hospital in Vietnam, and introduced the KMC ward in Matlab in 2007, as part of its maternal, neonatal and child health project.
 Lack of facilities equipped to care for premature children like Sharmin meant that neonatal mortality was climbing at an alarming rate.
-“The KMC ward was established as part of our programme to increase the quality of health of mothers and their children.
-We were specifically interested in stemming the deaths of seriously premature babies and their mothers,” explained MHRC Head Dr. Anisur Rahman.
+"The KMC ward was established as part of our programme to increase the quality of health of mothers and their children in Matlab.
+We were specifically interested in stemming the deaths of seriously premature babies and their mothers," explained MHRC Head Dr. Anisur Rahman.

 The programme is based on modifications to the traditional care of premature and low birth weight babies made by doctors Héctor Martínez Gómez and Edgar Rey Sanabria at the Maternal-Infant Institute of Bogotá in Colombia during the late 1970s.
 Their method was coined the "Mother Kangaroo Programme" because it emulates the way that a kangaroo carries her baby after birth.